-Your space may be rented, your kitchen may be small, but there’s always something to do about it.
+Your space may be rented, your kitchen may be small, but there's always something to do about it.
 There are items you can add, areas you can manage, and storage you can properly organize.
-Don’t give in to cluttered holidays ahead, because there’s always small kitchen ideas you can adapt.
+Don't fret about the hectic holidays ahead, because there are always small kitchen ideas you can adapt.
 Do you have your own ideas too?
 Add them to the list or leave a comment below.

 Want more kitchen upgrades?
 Click here to see how you can build your own kitchen island storage!